sebastianbenz/eclipse-task-editor/Readme.md

 http://sebastianbenz.github.com/eclipse-task-editor/updates

+Note: The editor requires Xtext, which can be installed via: http://download.eclipse.org/modeling/tmf/xtext/updates/composite/releases/.

 The editor is also available as a standalone Eclipse RCP application.
 The application runs on windows, linux and mac.
 You can build the application via:

 	git clone git://github.com/sebastianbenz/eclipse-task-editor.git
 	cd eclipse-task-editor
 	mvn clean install

-The zipped applications can be found in de.sebastianbenz.task.rcp/target/products/task-editor-*.zip and a zipped update site is located in de.sebastianbenz.task.update-site/target/site.zip.
+The zipped applications can be found in plugins/de.sebastianbenz.task.rcp/target/products/task-editor-*.zip and a zipped update site is located in tools/de.sebastianbenz.task.update-site/target/site.zip.

 #Usage